/ March 28, 2016

-Not All Technical Appalachian Trail Clothing is Created Equal
+Not All Technical Clothing is Created Equal on the Appalachian Trail.

 Georgia, North Carolina, Tennessee, Virginia, West Virginia, Maryland and into Pennsylvania.
 Looking at the maps in the Appalachian Trail Conservancy’s main building in Harper’s Ferry made it apparent that we have put a solid dent into our journey.
 At this point, it’s more than a little obvious what is and isn’t working out when it comes to our Appalachian Trail clothing kit.